Back to Blog

 • Too broad: a platform before a workflow.

-The 3 artifacts that make a roadmap ship
+The 3 artifacts that make a roadmap testable

 1. Metric Brief (1 page): the KPI, baseline, target, and the user/team that owns the outcome.